manupeco/CloudCO2/README.md

 This project includes tools and solutions to reduce your cloud projects' carbon footprint (and of course, costs).

+# Requirements

+* gcp.json credential file in the project root (be sure to have this in .gitignore)
+* Enable Identity and Access Management (IAM) API

 ## Tools

 ### Cloud SQL Optimizer